 Are you looking to buy a pair of running sneakers but you’re not really sure how to go about that?
 This series is perfect for you.

-In this series of 3 articles, we’ll go over what to look for when you’re buying a pair of running shoes, whether you have supination, pronation and a neutral foot.
+In this series of 3 articles, we’ll go over what to look for when you’re buying a pair of running shoes, whether you have supination, pronation, or a neutral foot.
 This article specifically is about running shoes for pronated feet.

-In the series we will talk about the actual definitions of the different foot styles, what style shoes people who have that particular type of foot tend to like to buy, and then why they should try buying something different.
-And then additionally what are other things to look for in a sneaker, so that you are making you maximize your purchase.
+In the series, we will talk about the actual definitions of the different foot styles, what style shoes people who have that particular type of foot tend to like to buy, and then why they should try buying something different.
+Additionally, we will cover other things to look for in a sneaker so that you can maximize your purchase.

 Alright, so let’s get started.